Ricci-Cubic Holographic Dark Energy: Confronting Observations, Stability and the Cosmic Coincidence Problem: Introduction

-The literature contains a variety of DE candidates.
-Notable examples include scalar field models and Chaplygin gas models \cite{x9, x10, x11, x12, x13}.
-According to the holographic principle, which derives from black hole thermodynamics, a system's entropy is determined by its area rather than its volume \cite{x14, x15}.
-This holographic principle, which is also related to string theory \cite{x14, x19}, has led to the development of holographic dark energy (HDE) \cite{x16, x17, x18}.
-The greatest distance that may be covered by a quantum field theory is known to have connections with an ultraviolet cutoff \cite{x20}.
+The literature contains a variety of dark energy candidates.
+Notable examples include scalar field models and Chaplygin gas models (A. Kamenshchik et al. 2001; V. Gorini et al. 2003; P. Rudra et al. 2012; R. Chowdhury \& P. Rudra (2013); P. Rudra 2012).
+According to the holographic principle, which derives from black hole thermodynamics, a system's entropy is determined by its area rather than its volume (L. Susskind 1995; R. Bousso 2002).
+This holographic principle, which is also related to string theory (L. Susskind 1995; G't Hooft 1993), has led to the development of holographic dark energy (HDE) (S. D. H. Hsu 2004; R. Horvat 2004; M. Li 2004).
+The greatest distance that may be covered by a quantum field theory is known to have connections with an ultraviolet cutoff (A. G. Cohen, D. B. Kaplan, \& A. E. Nelson 1999).
 The vacuum energy, which is a type of dark energy with a holographic origin, is directly related to this ultraviolet cutoff.
-For a comprehensive overview of HDE, readers might consult \cite{x21}.
-Both the basic and expanded versions of HDE have been the subject of much research, and the model has proven to be highly effective over time \cite{x22, x23, x24, x25, x26, x27, x28}.
-The adaptability of HDE models with observational data has been one of their main advantages \cite{x29, x30, x31}.
+For a comprehensive overview of HDE, see (S. Wang, Y. Wang, \& M. Li 2017).
+Both the basic and expanded versions of HDE have been the subject of much research, and the model has proven to be highly effective over time (R. Horvat 2004; Q. G. Huang \& M. Li (2004); D. Pavon \& W. Zimdahl (2005); Y. G. Gong 2004; E. N. Saridakis 2008; M. R. Setare \& E. C. Vagenas (2008); S. Maity \& P. Rudra (2022)).
+The adaptability of HDE models with observational data has been one of their main advantages (X. Zhang \& F. Q. Wu (2005); M. Li et al. 2009; J. Lu et al. 2010).

 The HDE density is known to be proportional to the inverse square of the infrared cutoff $L$, which is determined by